scnetter/OpenAI-RAG-Apps-Learning/Overviews and Setup/Introduction to Prompts.md

 ## Zero Shot Prompt
 Direct prompting (known as Zero-shot) is the simplest type of prompt.
 It provides no examples to the model, just instructions.
 You can also  phrase the instruction as a question, or give the model a "role".
+Also, known as a Standard Prompt.

+Asking the correct question is important.
+Be specific.

 ![Zero-Shot Example](./assets/zero-shot.png)